+91-9711260240 +91-9711260230 helpdesk@ficsi.in

 Starting a goat farming business requires careful planning and execution.
 Here are the key steps:

-Before diving into how to start goat farming, it’s important to have an understanding of the market demand for goat products in your region.
+Before diving into how to start goat farming in India, it’s important to have an understanding of the market demand for goat products in your region.
 Analyse the demand for goat meat, milk, and other by-products.
 Identify potential buyers, including local markets, butcheries, and dairy processors.

 Choosing the suitable goat breeds in India is essential for the success of your farm.
 Some popular breeds include: